-A: Typically I can find NOS/Vintage tubes for my amps.
+A: Yes.
+Typically I can find NOS/Vintage tubes for my amps.
 The prices vary quite a bit (temporally) so please ask for quote.
 While NOS tubes are well tested I cannot extent a 30 day warranty on the tubes like I do on new production tubes.

 Q: Will you picture the build process of my amp and send me photos?

 A: I can photograph the process and send you thumb drive with the amp for $50.